cliffordp/tk-event-weather/readme.txt

 == Changelog ==
 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

+= Version 1.2.3.3 =
+* August 24, 2016
+* Fix `class` shortcode parameter (existed before but was not implemented into the output)
+* Update Freemius SDK from v1.1.9 to v1.2.0

 = Version 1.2.3.2 =
 * July 22, 2016